 On par 4 or par 5 holes, if your drive has ended up just in the light rough, and is not lying too badly, you may be able to play your second shot as you had originally planned.

 But if you’re lying in sand, thick rough or tight behind trees or bushes, you may have no option but to play out sideways.
 In these circumstances there’s usually little to be gained by trying to gain extra distance.
 Taking a low numbered iron and trying to curve the ball round an obstacle might work, and it’s a great feeling if it does, but the odds are against you.
-Instead of going for broke, hit a hybrid out of the rough.
-But if there is any doubt, the smartest play is to take a wedge and make sure you get back on the fairway in one shot.
+Far better to take a wedge and make sure you get back on the fairway at the first time of asking.

 A careful assessment of the situation is also important if you have missed the green on a par 3.

 If your ball is sitting up well on the fringe or apron of the green, or even in a shallow bunker, and you have a safe line in, there may be no reason not to play towards the pin as you would with an approach putt.
 But if you can’t get close without a risky shot, it’s usually wiser to play to the fat of the green and take two putts for a four rather than go for a heroic save which may easily turn into a double bogey five or worse.

 The fact is that many par 4 holes are better played as par 5s by the 90s shooter because it is difficult, if not impossible, for them to reach and hold the green in two; and this means two typical shots, not those perfect strikes which the golfing Gods occasionally grant.

 Even if you’re playing from a prime fairway lie, trying to hit and hold a green which is perhaps 180–200 or more yards away is asking a great deal of yourself.
 You will have to hit a fairway wood, hybrid or long iron, all of which are notoriously difficult for the average player to get the ball airborne with.